 The historical romance novel has seen constant transformations in the stories it tells.
 The 1990s would introduce stories set in the past that told love stories from the point of view the industry had largely ignored.

-In 1989 Anita R. Bunkley self-published her first novel, a historical romance titled Emily, The Yellow Rose of Texas.
-The book is based on the legendary Emily D. West, the mulatto woman who was a Texian spy
+In 1989, Anita R. Bunkley self-published her first novel, a historical romance titled Emily, The Yellow Rose of Texas.
+The book is based on the real-life Emily D. West, a mulatto woman who was a Texian spy.

 Riley is known for her ability to create powerful, compelling love stories steeped in history.
 She would go on to write more historical romances with Arabesque several years later.